TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionKey/Index.rst

 ========================

-Remember that TYPO3 is GPL software and at the same moment when you extend TYPO3, your extensions are legally covered by GPL.
+Remember that TYPO3 is GPL software and at the same moment when you extend `TYPO3`:pn:, your extensions are legally covered by GPL.
 This does not *force* you to share your extension, but it should *inspire* you to do so and legally you cannot prevent anyone who gets hold of your extension code from using it and further develop it.
-The TYPO3 Extension API is designed to make sharing of your work easy as well as using others' work easy.
-Remember TYPO3 is Open Source Software and we rely on each other in the community to develop it further.
+The `TYPO3`:pn: Extension API is designed to make sharing of your work easy as well as using others' work easy.
+Remember TYPO3 is open source software and we rely on each other in the community to develop it further.

 .. important::
    It's also your responsibility to make sure that all content of your extensions is legally covered by GPL.
-The webmaster of TYPO3.org reserves the right to kick out any extension *without notice* that is reported to contain non-GPL material.
+The webmaster of typo3.org reserves the right to kick out any extension *without notice* that is reported to contain non-GPL material.

 .. _extensions-security: